Bow Valley Parkway Scenic Drive: A Local’s Guide

 Cycling the Bow Valley Parkway Pilot Project

-The eastern section of the Bow Valley Parkway (meaning the section from the Fireside Picnic Area to Johnston Canyon) will have restricted public vehicle access in the Spring and Fall.
-Making cycling the Bow Valley Parkway one of the best things to do in Banff in September.
+The eastern section of the Bow Valley Parkway, from the Fireside Picnic Area to Johnston Canyon, has restricted public vehicle access in spring and fall.
+We look forward to this closure every year as cycling the Bow Valley Parkway is one of our favourite family activities in Banff.

 The western section of the Bow Valley Parkway, from Johnston Canyon to Whitehorn Road near Lake Louise will remain open to vehicle traffic.